goktug7913/ESP_Pilot/README.md

 - Custom MPU6050 driver.
 Currently MPU6050_Light is used, but I'm not comfortable with it.
 I'm planning to write my own driver which will be more configurable and use quaternions instead of Euler angles.
 - AP mode and web configurator
 - Bluetooth configurator (I don't see a benefit of this, but I might add it)
+- Autoland and minimum altitude protection support (I'm planning to use ultrasonic sensor for this)
+- Altitude measurement without GPS using barometer.
 - RC receiver support (SBUS, PPM, etc.)
 - Support for more IMU's
 - Support for more ESC's